 Joan Lindsay does a good job of making Hanging Rock sound old-fashioned.
 Like any turn-of-the-century novelist, she almost puts on a pair of white gloves and chaperones you through the pages.
 This is the sort of book where you read sentences like “All this was nearly six years before this chronicle begins”.
 Only a few anachronistic words reveal the book’s modernity – such as “deadbeat”, an American slang word that entered common usage in the 1940s.

 When you climb Hanging Rock, you ascend a to a sharp point and then descend down gently rolling hills.
 The book’s structure is a little like that: the climax arrives in the first three chapters, and the rest of the book is a gradual come-down.
 Some readers find this anticlimactic, but to me it adds to the book’s sense of unease.
-As you read on, you realise you are wandering further from solving the mystery.
+As you read on, you realise you are wandering further from knowing what happened.
+You aren’t solving the mystery, you’re anti-solving it!
 It’s as if the answer to the puzzle is a solid island, and the book is an ocean dragging you ever further away.
 It’s agonizing, and compelling.

 So, do we ever learn what happened?
 Do we even get a look through a crack in the door?
 Make up your own mind, but there’s a reason they call it mystery fiction as opposed to solution fiction.